ivogeorg/jitt/design-spike-2.md

       1. Full question
       2. Aggregated response pattern, a.k.a. clustering (37% gave this kind of response, 29% gave that kind of response, 20% showed confusion).
       3. Selected student responses presented anonymously.
 Responses can be displayed in a certain order.
+4. Manual clustering (per the instructor story) is also a Digest.
+So, the dimensions and categories will be held here.

 # Views